Merlion Programme 2026

-Merlion is the Franco-Singaporean Hubert Curien Partnership (PHC), co-funded in France by the Ministry of Europe and Foreign Affairs (MEAE) and in Singapore by National University of Singapore (NUS), Nanyang Technological University, Singapore (NTU), Singapore Management University (SMU), Singapore University of Technology and Design (SUTD) and the Agency for Science, Technology and Research (A*STAR).
+Merlion is the Franco-Singaporean Hubert Curien Partnership (PHC).
+Merlion is implemented by the Ministry of Europe and Foreign Affairs (MEAE) and the Ministry for Higher Education and Research in France, and by the National University of Singapore (NUS), Nanyang Technological University, Singapore (NTU), Singapore Management University (SMU), Singapore University of Technology and Design (SUTD) and the Agency for Science, Technology and Research (A*STAR) in Singapore.

-The Call for Proposals is given on an annual basis.
+The Call for Proposals is launched on an annual basis.

 Version française disponible ici.

-The Merlion programme aims to create or strengthen bilateral scientific cooperation between France and Singapore.
-This programme was created in 2006 and is implemented by the Embassy of France in Singapore and the following Singaporean partners:
+Launched in 2006, the Merlion programme aims to create or strengthen bilateral scientific cooperation between France and Singapore.
+The programme is implemented by the Embassy of France in Singapore and five Singaporean partners:

 • National University of Singapore (NUS),